hannahellis4242/notes/Terraform/terraform.md

 There are several ways to provide values for a variable.

-1. Default value
+- Default value
-2. Supply on command when running with the `-var` flag.
+- Supply on command when running with the `-var` flag.
 For example `-var product_tag="my_tag"`.
-3. Supplying a variables file on the command with the `-var-file` flag.
+- Supplying a variables file on the command with the `-var-file` flag.
-4. Inside a configuration variables file.
+- Inside a configuration variables file.
 These are are any files in your configuration that have the extension with `.tfvars` or `.tfvars.json`.
-5. Inside a configuration automatic variables file.
+- Inside a configuration automatic variables file.
 There are any files in your configuration with the extension `.auto.tfvars` or `.auto.tfvars.json`
-6. Environment Variables.
+- Environment Variables.
 Terraform looks for any environment variable that starts with `TF_VAR_`

-### Order of Evaluation.
+### Order of Evaluation

+1. Environment variables `TF_VAR_`
+2. Regular variables file `*.tfvars`
+3. Automatic variables file `*.auto.tfvars`
+4. Variables file given by the command `-var-file` flag
+5. Variables given on the command by the `-var` flag
+6. Command line prompt (if no default is given in the config)

+If a variable is repeated then the later step will override it's value.

+For example if you have a variable value in both your environment variables and in a `*.tfvars` file, then terraform will read in the value from the environment, then when it reads the value from the `*.tfvars` files, it will overwrite the value from the environment.